-Pause to allow time for reflection of the questions below and for participants to write in the area provided on the activity page.
+Pause to allow time for reflection on the questions below and for participants to write in the area provided on the activity page.

-- What things am I already doing now?

-- What things do I need to do to keep growing in the things of God?

-- What are my opportunities for membership?
+- What things am I already doing now to strengthen my relationship with God? - What things do I need to do to keep growing in my spiritual journey? - What are my opportunities for membership?